Ali Sadikin: Petition of Fifty

 The Petition of Fifty is a document criticizing President Suharto's use of the state philosophy, Pancasila, against his political opponents.
 The petition was published on May 5, 1980 in Jakarta.
 The petition emerged as an expression of concern and concern by 50 influential military and private figures in Indonesia.
 The contents of Petition of Fifty include that the Suharto has considered himself to be the embodiment of Pancasila.
 Suharto considered any criticism of him to be a critique of the state ideology of Pancasila.
-Suharto used Pancasila as a tool to threaten his enemies, and so on.
+Suharto, among other things, used Pancasila as a tool to threaten his enemies.

-Participants of the Petition of Fifty included a group of powerful and highly influential critics of the New Order.
-From former Chief of Staff of the Armed Forces General Abdul Haris Nasution, former National Police Chief Hoegeng Imam Santoso, and former Prime Ministers Burhanuddin Harahap and Mohammad Natsir.
-Ali also helped found and lead the Petition of Fifty.
+Participants of the Petition of Fifty included a group of powerful and highly influential critics of the New Order, including former Chief of Staff of the Armed Forces General Abdul Haris Nasution, former National Police Chief Hoegeng Imam Santoso, and former Prime Ministers Burhanuddin Harahap and Mohammad Natsir.
+Ali also helped found and led the Petition of Fifty.
 Reportedly, he regularly hosted meetings of the petition at his home.
 Though he remained a resolute statist in favor of militarism, he opposed President Suharto's consolidation of power in the government and military (ABRI).
 It is likely that Sadikin's stature and popularity both bolstered the Petition of Fifty and helped to shield it from more severe repression.

 Death

 Sadikin died in Singapore on May 20, 2008, and was buried in Tanah Kusir Cemetery, Jakarta the next day.

+He was posthumously promoted from lieutenant general to the honorary rank of general by the President Prabowo Subianto on 10 August 2025 for his service to the country.

 Personal life

 Ali was first married to Nani Sadikin, a dentist who became commonly known throughout Jakarta as Mpok Nani.
-However, Nina died in 1986, and Ali later remarried to a woman named Linda Syamsuddi Mangan.
+However, Nani died in 1986, and Ali later remarried to a woman named Linda Syamsuddi Mangan.
 Together with Nani, Ali had 5 children.
 Namely, Boy Sadikin, Yasser Umarsyah Sadikin, Benyamin Irwansyah Putra, Edi Trisnadi Putra, and Irawan Hernadi Putra.